slavakurilyak/commandcenter/README.md

 ## Contribute

 Want to build the future of managed open source?
-Contribute to Daploy on Github or email Slava at [hello@slavakurilyak.com](mailto:hello@slavakurilyak.com?subject=CommandCenter)
+Contribute to CommandCenter on Github or email Slava at [hello@slavakurilyak.com](mailto:hello@slavakurilyak.com?subject=CommandCenter)